 As for “As adults we can choose to expand and change our gender identities” this reflects the fallacy that we choose our gender and sexual orientation at some later point, after we have been taught the “proper” gender expectations.
 Well, we’ve seen where that leads: To lives of frustration, rejection, abuse, even suicide.

 If anything, it’s a gendered world that warps children’s development, not a gender-neutral one.
 Ask any kid who doesn’t conform to the gender stereotypes what that’s like.
 And even for gender-conforming kids, why set up boundaries and construct pigeonholes that they’ll later just have to struggle against, in some cases at great emotional cost?
-Why not let gender express itself from within the child, instead of being dictated from above?
+Why not let gender express itself from within the child, instead of being dictated from outside?

 In its purest form, gender-neutral pedagogy requires no special materials or training.
 What it “requires” is that we adults do precisely nothing vis-à-vis gender.
 Whereas a gendered environment requires our active input, i.e., teaching our kids what’s “girl-like” and “boy-like”.
 We’ve got enough on our hands educating our children to be thoughtful, contributing citizens, which is not to be taken for granted.
 Why throw gender into the mix?